 - There is swelling or bulging around the wound.

 - There is new drainage or bleeding from the wound.

-- There are new openings in the wound and the skin around the wound is pulling away.
+- There are new openings in the wound or the skin around the wound is pulling away.

-- The skin around the stump or wound is dark or it is turning black.
+- The skin around the stump or wound is dark or turning black.

 - Your pain is worse, and your pain medicines are not controlling it.

 - Your wound has gotten larger.